It! The Terror from Beyond Space: Production

 It!
 The Terror from Beyond Space was financed by Edward Small and was originally known as It!
 The Vampire from Beyond Space.
 Principal photography took place over a two-week period during mid-January 1958.
 Small kept changing his mind over whether or not he wanted plastic eyes installed in the creature's mask, causing a lot of aggravation for the film's makeup artist, Paul Blaisdell.

 It! was the last film of actor Ray "Crash" Corrigan.
 Corrigan was set to play the creature, but during pre-production, he did not want to travel over to Topanga Canyon in western Los Angeles County where Paul Blaisdell lived and operated his studio.
 Therefore, Blaisdell could not take exact measurements of Corrigan's head.
-Consequently, there were final fit problems with the creature's head prop: "[Corrigan's]...bulbous chin stuck out through the monster's mouth, so the make-up man painted his chin to look like a tongue."
+Consequently, there were final fit problems with the creature's head prop: "[Corrigan's]...bulbous chin stuck out through the monster's mouth, so the make-up man painted his chin to look like a tongue".
 Blaisdell then added a bottom row of fangs that covered Corrigan's jutting chin.

 Blaisdell said working for United Artists wasn't nearly as happy an experience as working at AIP was for him.
 As filming progressed, Ray Corrigan turned up drunk on the set a few times, refused to follow certain directions from Ed Cahn and even damaged the monster suit, causing Blaisdell to be called in to do a couple of quick "patch-up" jobs.
-Blaisdell said it wasn't a happy set, what with Corrigan drunk on and off, and the film's female star Shawn Smith constantly in a bad mood, furious that she had been cast in a low-budget monster movie.
+Blaisdell said it wasn't a happy set, what with Corrigan drunk on and off, and the film's female star Shawn Smith constantly in a bad mood, furious that she had been cast in a low-budget monster film.
 Blaisdell said only Marshall Thompson seemed to be enjoying himself.
 The creature costume became the property of UA, and wound up a year later showing up in their 1959 John Agar opus, Invisible Invaders (without paying Blaisdell for reusing his props).
+More information on the production can be found on the audio commentary for Kino Lorber's 2023 Blu-ray: Blaisdell's assistant Bob Burns is on the commentary track along with Tom Weaver, Larry Blamire and David Schecter.

 Reception

-At the film review aggregator website Rotten Tomatoes, the film holds an approval rating of 69% based on 19 reviews, with a weighted average rating of 5.9/10.
+At the film review aggregator website Rotten Tomatoes, the film holds an approval rating of 74% based on 19 reviews, with a weighted average rating of 6.3/10.

-Variety noted that the creature was the star: "‘It’ is a Martian by birth, a Frankenstein by instinct, and a copycat.
+Variety noted that the creature was the star: "'It' is a Martian by birth, a Frankenstein by instinct, and a copycat.
 The monster dies hard, brushing aside grenades, bullets, gas and an atomic pile, before snorting its last snort.
-It’s old stuff, with only a slight twist".
+It's old stuff, with only a slight twist".
 A retrospective film review by Dennis Schwartz favorably compared It! with Alien, a classic 1979 film that borrowed its creature feature plot liberally from its earlier counterpart.